 Online Tickets / Finals

-A: Out of respect for the privacy of the contestants, video shooting will not be permitted.
-Taking photos will be allowed during the "Awards" ceremony only.
+A: Out of respect for the privacy of the contestants, judges and host, video shooting or screenshots will not be permitted.
+Taking screenshots will be allowed during the "Awards" section at the end of the competition only.
 Thank you in advance for your cooperation.

 Q: Is Zoom the only platform you will be airing TIBC on?
 And if I can't watch it live on the day due to unavailability or region time difference, is there anywhere else I can watch the competition on another date?

 A: TIBC will be live on Zoom only.
 So, if you want to watch the event in real time and partake in the People's Choice voting, it is the only platform available.
 However, for those who are unable to use Zoom or are not available on the days of the event, you may still watch a recorded version on YouTube which will be up for 72 hours after the event.
 Online tickets will open soon, so please check back for those details.

 Q: Do you provide competition entrants with feedback on their performances?